Common Water Problem Assessment

 Municipal water suppliers are required to provide clear, bacteria-free water with levels of elements, heavy metals, and nitrates considered healthy by the EPA (Environmental Protection Agency).
 However, there still may be heavy metals and naturally occurring contaminants in your tap water below the MCL (Maximum Contaminant Levels).

-Private well issues can range from simple concerns like the presence of hard water to complex issues such as having two or three forms of iron to address.
+Private wells have common water problems that range from simple concerns like the presence of hard water to complex issues such as having two or three forms of iron to address.

 Surface water includes lakes, rivers, streams, and any uncovered water source.

 Surface water problems range from simple concerns such as wondering if the water is safe to drink to complex issues such as proper filtration of contaminates.